-Of the various treatment programs offered at Evolve Indy, Mrs. Brown is especially excited about their novel partial hospitalization program, which includes brand new residential housing, featuring a 16-bed home for men and a separate 16-bed home home for women.
+Of the various treatment programs offered at Evolve Indy, Mrs. Brown is especially excited about their novel partial hospitalization program, which includes brand new residential housing, featuring a 16-bed home for men and a separate 16-bed home for women.
 This is an extensive program where a patient would typically live in the home for 30 days, surrounded by the support and structure to facilitate a sober lifestyle.
 Vivitrol is generally encouraged to help facilitate treatment for those in recovery from Opioid Use Disorder (OUD), and while the program can last three to six months, depending, the focus is on safely transitioning the individual back into the community.
 Each patient is provided with a case manager, who acts as a liaison to the outside world, helping with housing, insurance, and the legal necessities associated with treatment.
 Additionally, all patients have both a recovery coach and access to a therapist, along with the programming within the center, which meets five days a week, for 4-5 hours each day.

 Evolve Indy’s New IOP Addiction Treatment Option

-For those who are looking for a less-extensive treatment option and less comprehensive level of care, a second choice is available in the intensive outpatient program (IOP).
+For those who are looking for a less-extensive treatment option and a less comprehensive level of care, a second choice is available in the intensive outpatient program (IOP).
 The IOP treatment offers a valuable option to those who are struggling with addiction, with the choice to meet either in the morning or evening, with meetings held three days a week, typically for 3 hours each day.
-This includes both individual therapy and group sessions, with a licensed physician on site to handle medications (not yet available).
+This includes both individual therapy and group sessions, with a licensed physician on-site to handle medications (not yet available).

 Other Features of Evolve Indy’s New Indianapolis Treatment Facility

 It should be noted that many facilities and halfway houses within Indiana are dilapidated, and are located in problematic areas of the state.
 It is therefore incredibly important to Evolve Indy to offer patients a safe, comfortable place for recovery.
 While the women’s grounds are still in stages of production, Mrs. Whitney has personally toured the men’s housing facility—featuring a 5,000+ square foot home, an inground pool in the backyard, all in a quaint, rural setting.
 The home is located in an isolated area of Avon, Indiana; an older, well-established neighborhood.
-Fitness and proper nutrition are mainstays of the program, as well, so good coffee, juices, and an overall sense of personal responsibility and respect for one’s body is an aspect of treatment, as well.
+Fitness and proper nutrition are the mainstays of the program, as well, so good coffee, juices, and an overall sense of personal responsibility and respect for one’s body is an aspect of treatment, as well.
 Accordingly, Evolve Indy’s program is about accountability and trust; if needed, daily drug testing will ensure that patients are indeed following the program’s guidelines.
-There is a zero-tolerance policy for illicit drug and alcohol use, and both urinalysis and mouth swab test will potentially be administered to make sure that the conditions of the program are successfully being met.
+There is a zero-tolerance policy for illicit drug and alcohol use, and both urinalysis and mouth swab tests will potentially be administered to make sure that the conditions of the program are successfully being met.

 Evolve Indy expects accountability from their patients; reciprocally, patients can hold Evolve Indy accountable, as well.
 With the first priority being to one’s health, Evolve Indy’s exceptional patient care is focused on rehabilitation and recovery, and providing the necessary resources to get there.